Peiliang/HistoML/Specification/Level1/Use_Cases/Automatic Diagnosis Evaluation/Readme.md

 ## Automatic Diagnosis Evaluation

-This use case demonstrates how to automatically evaluate whether a diagnosis represented in a HistoML representation comforms to the corresponding diagnostic criterion.
+This use case demonstrates how to automatically evaluate whether a diagnosis represented in a HistoML representation conforms to the corresponding diagnostic criterion.

 #### Important Files